JakubKocerha/milestonep1-my-arctic-life/readme.md

 4. [Wireframe Join-me](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/readme-media/page4-project1joinme.png)

 ### Debugging
-1. Use of "pointer-events: none;" targeting .nohover class
+1. Use of _"pointer-events: none;"_ targeting _.nohover_ class
-    - Issue: when hovering over the label text "Email Address:"         :hover rule got triggered in the input for the label "Full Name" above.
+    - Issue: when hovering over the label item with text "Email Address:", :hover rule got triggered above in the input for the label "Full Name:".
-    The rule pointer-events: none; for Label text solved the problem.
+    The rule _"pointer-events: none;"_ solved the problem.
 2. !important
     - Issue: default colors and box-shadows in buttons, inputs, dropdown menu, text-area.
     Overriden with !important.